-- A. A property owner must obtain a permit under [this] Division 6.7 [[7.7]] before a sign is constructed, erected, moved, enlarged, illuminated, or substantially altered, except for signs covered by [Sec.]
-Section 6.7.3 [[7.7.3]], Exempt Signs, [Sec.]
-Section 6.7.11 [[7.7.11]], Limited Duration signs, and [Sec.]
-Section 6.7.12 [[7.7.12]], Temporary Signs. - B. A property owner must maintain a sign [must be maintained] in good repair and in a safe condition.
+- A. A property owner must obtain a permit under this Division before a sign is constructed, erected, moved, enlarged, illuminated, or substantially altered, except for signs covered by Sec.
+7.7.3, Exempt Signs, Sec.
+7.7.11, Limited Duration signs, and Sec.
+7.7.12.
+Temporary Signs. - B. A sign must be maintained in good repair and in a safe condition.
 Routine maintenance does not require a permit.
-Routine maintenance includes painting, cleaning, changing copy where permitted, or changing copy [in compliance with] to satisfy a sign concept plan. - C. [Any] A sign not listed in [this Article (Article 59-7)] Division 6.7 [[7.7]] or that does not satisfy the requirements in [this Article] Division 6.7 [[7.7]] may be constructed if the applicant obtains [must obtain] a variance from the Sign Review Board.
+Routine maintenance includes painting, cleaning, changing copy where permitted, or changing copy in compliance with a sign concept plan. - C. Any sign not listed in this Article (Article 59-7) or that does not satisfy the requirements in this Article must obtain a variance from the Sign Review Board.

-Section 6.7.3.
+Sec.
+7.7.3.
 Exempt Signs

-The following signs are exempt from [the requirements of this] Division $\underline{6.7}$ [[7.7]] [(Div.
-7.7)]:
+The following signs are exempt from the requirements of this Division (Div.
+7.7):

-- A. A sign on private property does not require a permit [and is exempt from the requirements of this Division 7.7] when the area of the sign is 2 square feet or less, and: - 1. the sign is on private property customarily associated with residential living or decoration. - 2. the sign is part of a mailbox or newspaper tube and satisfies government regulations. - 3. the sign is a warning to the public about trespass, danger, or safety considerations. - B. A sign legally affixed to a bus shelter or transit center information kiosk under an approved franchise agreement. - C. The following signs do not require a permit and are exempt from the size, placement, and number requirements of [this] Division 6.7 [[7.7]], but must satisfy the prohibitions in [Sec.]
-Section 6.7.4 [[7.7.4]], Prohibited Signs[.]: - 1.
+- A. A sign on private property does not require a permit and is exempt from the requirements of this Division when the area of the sign is 2 square feet or less, and: - 1. the sign is on private property customarily associated with residential living or decoration. - 2. the sign is part of a mailbox or newspaper tube and satisfies government regulations. - 3. the sign is warning the public about trespass, danger, or safety considerations. - B. A sign legally affixed to a bus shelter or transit center information kiosk under an approved franchise agreement. - C. The following signs do not require a permit and are exempt from the size, placement, and number requirements of this Division, but must satisfy the prohibitions in Sec.
+7.7.4., Prohibited Signs. - 1.
 A sign that is not visible beyond the property lines of the property where the sign is located. - 2.
-A sign erected by, or on the order of, a public officer or utility official and used by a government agency or utility company [erected by, or on the order of, a public officer or utility official] in the performance of its official duties such as controlling traffic, identifying streets, warning of danger or providing information. - 3. $[Any] \underline{A}$ sign required to be displayed by law or regulation. - 4.
-A flag that is displayed on a flagpole. - 5.
-A sign that is cut into the masonry surface or constructed of bronze or other durable material and made an integral part of the structure such as a cornerstone, memorial, plaque, or historical marker. - 6.
-A sign that is an integral part of a dispensing mechanism, such as a beverage machine, newspaper rack, or gasoline pump.
+A sign used by a government agency or utility company erected by, or on the order of, a public officer or utility official in the performance of its official duties such as controlling traffic, identifying streets, warning of danger or providing information. - 3.
+Any sign required to be displayed by law or regulation. - 4.
+A flag that is displayed on a flagpole. - A sign that is cut into the masonry surface or constructed of bronze or other durable material and made an integral part of the structure such as a cornerstone, memorial, plaque, or historical marker. - 6.
+A sign that is an integral part of a dispensing mechanism, such as a beverage machine, newspaper rack, or gasoline pump. - 7.
+Any adornments or seasonal decorations.

-- 7. [Any] An [adornments] adornment or seasonal [decorations] decoration. - D. A sign or inflatable device that is located in an urban renewal area that is [within] located in an arts and entertainment district; promotes an entertainment event conducted by an entity located within the urban renewal area of an arts and entertainment district; is erected for [no longer than thirty] a maximum of 30 days; and includes more than 1,500 square feet of surface area, is exempt from the following: - 1.
-The prohibition on animal forms in [Sec.]
-Section 6.7.4 [[7.7.4]], Prohibited Signs; - 2.
-The size, height and area limitations in [this] Division 6.7 [[7.7]] [(Div.
-7.7)]; - 3.
-The prohibition on roof signs in [Sec.]
-Section 6.7.4 [[7.7.4]], Prohibited Signs; and - 4.
-The prohibition on signs in the public right-of-way in [Sec.]
-Section 6.7.4 [[7.7.4]], Prohibited Signs, if constructed 20 feet or more above the public right-of-way.
+- D. A sign or inflatable device that is located in an urban renewal area that is within an arts and entertainment district; promotes an entertainment event conducted by an entity located within the urban renewal area of an arts and entertainment district; is erected for no longer than thirty days; and includes more than 1,500 square feet of surface area, is exempt from the following: - 1.
+The prohibition on animal forms in Sec.
+7.7.4., Prohibited Signs; - 2.
+The size, height and area limitations in this Division (Div.
+7.7); - 3.
+The prohibition on roof signs in Sec.
+7.7.4., Prohibited Signs; and - 4.
+The prohibition on signs in the public right-of-way in Sec.
+7.7.4., Prohibited Signs, if constructed 20 feet or more above the public right-of-way.

-Section 6.7.4.
+Sec.
+7.7.4.
 Prohibited Signs